mchellmer/nineteenseventytwo-eightbitsaxlounge/midi/README.md

 # PC Implementation
 Use Winmm.dll as midi device integration in a dotnet solution with minimal api.

+# Scope
+- midi layer hosted on separate machine as data layer (currently case)
+  - device midi implimentation handled prior to request
+  - midi layer recieves information required to interact with midi device
+    - send control change message to named device
+- midi layer co-hosted with data layer (future case)
+  - minimal device specific logic - layer should get most details to perform midi commands via requests to data layer
+    - maintain device specific activation logic e.g. turn on device A or turn off effect A on device A
+  - handle requests to set some effect for some device to a provided value
+    - value validation
+      - min/max midi values smooth effects e.g. volume 0-127
+      - min/max midi values for selector effects e.g. reverbEngine on device A has 13 options

 ## Minimal API
 - standard web api dotnet template -> ASP.Net minimal api project
 - define endpoints
   - authentication
-  - dev environment
-  - api service
+    - POST to retrieve temporary jwt token per authorised client
   - midi
-    - PUT {deviceName}: sets db and device to provided config
-      - db exists ? -> : create
-      - relevant document(s) exist(s) ? -> : create
-      - create instance of MidiDevice object from document
-      - update object with provided config
-      - set midi device to provided config
-      - success ? update db : throw error
+    - POST to send midi control change message
-    - PUT {deviceName}/reset: sets db and device to defaults
+    - PUT {deviceName}/reset: sets db and device to defaults (scaffolded, but outside of current scope)
-      - db exists ? -> : create
-      - relevant document(s) exist(s) ? -> : create
-      - set midi device to default config

 ## Library
-- midi device data model
+- midi device data model (scaffolded, but outside current scope)
   - the data model must store device and effect details to be used by the 8 bit sax lounge app (CRUD implemented via data layer)
     - UI gets effect details and values to display
     - midi app gets/puts device/effect midi details